 Or you might not relate these symptoms to milk at all.

-Your doctor might have assumed lactose intolerance too.
+Your doctor might have assumed it too.
 There is a breath test to diagnose it, but few people get the test.

 Or you might assume you have a milk sensitivity or milk allergy.
 If you truly are lactose intolerant, or have a milk sensitivity or allergy, A2 milk still will not be good for you.